ADVANCED LEVEL COURSE

 .

-The duration of a Major V or Major III Chord is usually the same length or less than the other Chords in a piece.
-Notable though is ‘Sultans of Swing’ by Dire Straits where the Harmonic Minor Scale is followed by the Melodic Minor Scale due to the extended length of the A Major V Chord as it seems to change toward a normal Major Chord.
+Notable though is ‘Sultans of Swing’ by Dire Straits where the Harmonic Minor Scale is followed by the Melodic Minor Scale due to the extended length of the A Major V chord as it seems to move toward a normal Major chord.

-Notice that a piece of music commencing in the sunny IONIAN or LYDIAN Major Room arriving in a shady Minor Chord Room with its light switched on (called a Major III) will have the same corresponding Note moved up in the relative Mode Scale Shapes as the previous Harmonic Minor Scale or Melodic Minor Scale, and are conventionally called Harmonic Major Scale and Melodic Major Scale respectively.
+A piece commencing in the sunny IONIAN or LYDIAN Major Room arriving in a shaded Minor chord Room with its light switched on (called a Major III) will have the same Note moved up in the relative Mode as the previous Harmonic Minor Scale or Melodic Minor Scale, now called Harmonic Major scale and Melodic Major scale respectively.

 Examples of this are quite common as in the songs ‘# 9 Dream’ by John Lennon, ‘The Air That I Breathe’ by Albert Hammond Snr, ‘Creep’ by Radiohead or the chorus of David Bowie’s ‘Space Oddity’.

-Sometimes a whole section of a song will move to a different House (described as a Key Change) but finding the new Mode might sometimes only require moving one Note in the commencing Mode which is very convenient for remaining in the same Scale Position.
+Sometimes a whole section of a song will move to a different House (called a Key Change) though finding the new Mode might sometimes only require moving one Note in the commencing Mode which is very convenient for remaining in the same Scale Position.

-And Chord Progressions can often contain a single Chord that requires the Mode to change before returning immediately after to the commencing Mode as the D Chord in ‘House Of The Rising Sun’ and E Chord in ‘Hotel California’.
+Chord Progressions can often contain a chord that requires the Mode to change for the duration before returning to the commencing Mode as the D chord in ‘House Of The Rising Sun’ and E chord in ‘Hotel California’.

-Rarely are two Notes changed from the Mode but an extreme Key Change may require repositioning or a whole new Scale Shape for that section.
+NB.
+Rarely will the commencing Mode require two Notes to change but an extreme Key Change may require repositioning of Scale Shape or even a whole new Scale Shape for that section.

-But they are newly identified here as having seven Note Scales with minimal dissonance after being discovered using a manifesto of four Stacked Third Intervals plus extra Notes with No Consecutive Semitones (NCS).
+Revolutionary Augmented modes and Diminished modes are here identified with minimal dissonance, discovered using a manifesto of four Stacked Third Intervals plus extra Notes with No Consecutive Semitones (NCS).

-Hint: The DORIAN Mode can be applied rebelliously in the Tree House alongside the MIXOLYDIAN Chord Room of the same Letter name to create a more expressive Blues/Rock music although one sombre Note will sound out of tune unless a String Bend corrects it.
+Hint: The DORIAN Mode can be applied in the Tree House alongside the MIXOLYDIAN chord Room of the same Letter Name to create a more expressive Blues/Rock music although one sombre Note will sound out of tune unless a String Bend corrects it.